Back to stories

 GTC 2026 signals a clear shift in NVIDIA's strategy: from selling hardware to providing the full software stack for an AI-native world.
 NemoClaw, in particular, positions NVIDIA as a player in the rapidly growing agentic AI space, competing with frameworks from LangChain, OpenAI, and Anthropic.

 For developers, the message is straightforward — the tools to build persistent, privacy-respecting AI agents are now available and designed to run on hardware you already own.
+On the business side, companies are already restructuring their organizations around AI agents to take advantage of this shift.
+Specific use cases are maturing quickly too, from 7 AI agents every e-commerce business should deploy in 2026 to AI voice agents handling customer service at scale.
 The conference continues through March 19 with hundreds of sessions, developer labs, and product demonstrations.

 More in Tools